 Besides learning the skills of becoming a firefighter, Junior Firefighters at West Ridge also participate in various other activities and functions.
 They participate in parades, fire prevention details, block parties, public relations details and training of the new Junior Firefighters.

 One of the tasks that the Junior Firefighters do every week is the apparatus checklist.
-This allows the Juniors to learn the layout of the apparatus, what the tools are and what they look like and their function.
+This allows the Juniors to learn the layout of the apparatus, what the tools are, what they look like and their function.
 This is done under the supervision of a Senior Firefighter.

 Training is held on Monday evenings along with the West Ridge Fire Department.
-Juniors are permitted to participate in all aspects the training as long as it does not put the Junior Firefighter into danger, violate PA Child Labor Laws or violate the PA Junior Emergency Service Compliance Manual.
+Juniors are permitted to participate in all aspects the training as long as it does not put the Junior Firefighter in danger, violate PA Child Labor Laws or violate the PA Junior Emergency Service Compliance Manual.
 Some of the training that Junior Firefighters have participated in are search and rescue, vehicle extrication, hose line advancement, accountability, ladders, fire science, and ventilation.

 The Junior Firefighter Program was created in 1998 for the purpose of recruiting future firefighters, as well as giving the youth (ages 14 - 18) of the community a place to learn new skills.
 After being on hiatus from 2001-2004, the program was started up again in 2004.
 The members of the Junior Firefighters have helped out the West Ridge Fire Department in various ways.